Telshe Yeshiva: The Holocaust

-In the Fall of 1939, the Russians were allowed to bring troops into Lithuania on the pretext of defending the country.
+In the fall of 1939, the Russians were allowed to bring troops into Lithuania on the pretext of defending the country.
 In June 1940, the Russians seized control of the country and quickly transformed it into a "soviet socialist republic."
 As part of this transformation, private Jewish organizations and schools were disbanded and the yeshiva was closed.
 Most of the students dispersed, with only about a hundred students remaining in Telshe.
 The learning was done in groups of 20-25 students, studying in various batai medrashim ("small synagogues") led by the rosh yeshivas.

-During the early years of World War II, Rabbi Elya Meir Bloch and Rabbi Chaim Mordechai Katz were in the United States on a fund-raising mission.
-As the war broke out, their only option to ensure the continuity of the Yeshiva was to transfer the whole yeshiva to American soil.
+During the early years of World War II, Elya Meir Bloch and Chaim Mordechai Katz were in the United States on a fund-raising mission.
+As the war broke out, their only option to ensure the continuity of the Yeshiva was to rebuild Yeshiva on American soil.
+This Yeshiva was thus rebuilt in Cleveland Ohio.